-1. Use a SharePoint Group.
+1. Use SharePoint Groups.

-2. Use a SharePoint Audience.
+2. Use SharePoint Audiences.

 (Combinations and multiples of both can be used)

-In addition to setting the set of groups that need to read the policy, the publisher will also specify how long each readership type will be given to read the document.
+After identifying the groups that need to read the policy, the publisher also needs to specify how long they will be given to read the document.
 The time given is an "offset" time in days.
 This means that if a publisher specifies that a user has 14 days to read, then all of the users in the group at the time will be given 14 days.
-If 2 months later another user is added to that group, DocRead will intelligently create a new task for that new user and give them 14 days.
-We call this SmartMove.
-Read more about audience targeted reading.
+If 2 months later another user is added to that group, DocRead will intelligently create a new task for that new user and give them 14 days from the date they joined the group.
+We call this Smart Move.

-1) Major Versions and publish
+SharePoint Major Versions and publish

-2) Content Approval Workflow
+SharePoint Content Approval Workflow

 If the document library has an automatic Approval Workflow configured against it, (or content approval activated), then the document will be routed to one or many users so that it can be "approved" or "rejected".
 In this situation, DocRead will only distribute a policy or procedure that has been approved.
 This is ideal as the policy will not be sent out until all stakeholders are 100% happy with it.